 - Supercell conceptual model updated to include the Rear Flank Downdraft (RFD), based primarily on Doppler radar observations - Vortex tilting/stretching believed to be the primary source of vertical vorticity - Baroclinic vorticity generation not ruled out, but they lacked observations to support this theory - Shear vortices along the forward-flank gust front ruled out due to radar indicated elevated tornado vortex signatures.
-It is pretty well agreed in current literature that tornadoes form from below, not above. - They proposed the tornado vortex forms aloft, in the vertical velocity gradient between the updraft/mid-level mesocyclone and the rear-flank downdraft - The rear-flank downdraft descends, bringing the elevated vortex towards the surface
+It is pretty well agreed in current literature that the tornado vortex forms in the lower portions of the storm. - They proposed the tornado vortex forms aloft, in the vertical velocity gradient between the updraft/mid-level mesocyclone and the rear-flank downdraft - The rear-flank downdraft descends, bringing the elevated vortex towards the surface